siduction/sidu-manual/data/en/0312-part-gparted_en.md

     ![GParted disk information](./images/gparted/gparted02-en.png)

-+ **Drive
++ **Device**

-  Behind the menu item *"Create partition table "* are actually two options
+  Behind the menu item *"Create Partition Table... "* are actually two options

-  1. create a new (empty) partition table of the **same** type, and thus remove all old partitions and data in the fastest way.
+  1. Create a new (empty) partition table of the **same** type, and thus remove all old partitions and data in the fastest way.

-  2. make a **change** of the partition table type.
+  2. Make a **change** of the partition table type.
 It makes sense to change from **msdos-MBR** to **gpt-UEFI** or vice versa.
 Also here all data will be lost.
     In 2009, the UEFI with GPT was introduced, has since then gradually spread, and will replace the MBR.
 While modern UEFI mainboards support MBR, the benefits of GPT are lost.
 More information about UEFI and GPT can be found on the manual page [Partitioning with gdisk](part-gdisk_en.md#partitioning-with-gdisk).

   ![GParted partition table](./images/gparted/gparted03-en.png)

-  The selection *"Try data recovery "* offers the chance to get the data despite a defective partition table.
+  The selection *"Attempt Data Rescue... "* offers the chance to get the data despite a defective partition table.

   ![GParted data recovery](./images/gparted/gparted04-en.png)